Connolly Column: In Spain

 In June 1937 they went into reserve, where they were joined by men from the Anglo-American company of 20th Battalion which had fought earlier near Pozoblanco in southern Spain.
 In July the XV Brigade took part in the battle of Brunete, where the Saktvala battalion suffered 450 casualties; the Connolly's, fighting around Villanueva de Canada, lost 7 men killed and many others wounded.

-In August XV Brigade was fought the battle of Belchite, where Paddy O'Daire of the Connolly's took command of the British battalion during the battle following the wounding of Peter Daly.

-In October they moved to the Aragon front, a quiet sector, but in January 1938 they took part in the attack on Teruel; in March during the battle of Gandesa they were forced to retreat when the front collapsed, and Ryan was captured.
+In August XV Brigade was fought the Battle of Belchite, where Paddy O'Daire of the Connolly's took command of the British Battalion during the battle following the wounding of Peter Daly.
+In October they moved to the Aragón offensive front, a quiet sector, but in January 1938 they took part in the Battle of Teruel.
+In March, during the battle of Gandesa, they were forced to retreat when the front collapsed, with Ryan captured on 1 April and held at the Miranda del Ebro detention camp.
+He was sentenced to death but after representations from Éamon de Valera his sentence was commuted to thirty years hard labour.

 In July 1938 the Connolly's fought their last battle; en route for home after the Spanish Republican government agreed to repatriate all foreign soldiers, the Connolly Column returned to the front to take part in the Battle of Ebro the last, doomed, Republican offensive of the war.
 The surviving Irish volunteers were repatriated to Ireland after September 1938, when the Republican government disbanded the International Brigades in the vain hope of securing military aid from other democracies and of getting the fascist troops from Italy and Germany to withdraw.

-Ryan was captured during the Aragón offensive on 1 April 1938 and was held at the Miranda del Ebro detention camp.
-He was sentenced to death but after representations from Éamon de Valera his sentence was commuted to thirty years hard labour.

 Michael O'Riordan went on to become General Secretary of the Communist Party of Ireland in 1970.
 Though a small unit, sources differ on the numbers involved.
 The Brigade's British and Irish roll of honour lists 36 Irishmen killed in Spain in the war.
 O'Riordan listed 145 men, and "..of that number 61 never came back".
 Returning to Dublin, Connolly Column was greeted by the solitary figure of Fr.
 Michael O'Flanagan, who unveiled a banner in their honour.